Developer Guide

 Prerequisites: List all contacts using the

-command.
+listcommand.
 Multiple contacts in the list.
-Some contacts have optional fields not yet filled in (e.g.phone
+Some contacts have optional fields not yet filled in (e.g.phone,email,address), and some have optional fields already filled in. -

 Test case:

-(where contact at index x does not have optional email filled in yet)
+edit x e/johndoe@example.com(where contact at index x does not have optional email filled in yet)

-Expected: Contact at index x is edited to have emailjohndoe@example.com
+Expected: Contact at index x is edited to have emailjohndoe@example.com.
+Details of edited contact is shown in status message. -

 Test case:

-(where contact at index y already has optional phone filled in)
+edit y p/(where contact at index y already has optional phone filled in)

 Expected: Contact at index x is edited to have its optional phone field removed.
 Details of edited contact is shown in status message.